bylee20/bomi/src/mpv/DOCS/man/mpv.rst

 S
     Take a screenshot, without subtitles.
 (Whether this works depends on VO driver support.)

+Ctrl s
+    Take a screenshot, as the window shows it (with subtitles, OSD, and scaled video).

 I
     Show filename on the OSD.